argoproj/argo-cd/docs/operator-manual/signed-release-assets.md

   --source-tag v2.7.0
 ```

-If you only want to verify the major or minor tag (instead of the full tag), use the `--source-versioned-tag` which performs semantic versioning verification:
+If you only want to verify up to the major or minor verion of the source repository tag (instead of the full tag), use the `--source-versioned-tag` which performs semantic versioning verification:

 ```shell
 slsa-verifier verify-artifact argocd-linux-amd64 \